rwxrob/boost/README.md

 1. Extend Vim with Plug for Syntax and Specifics
 1. Don't Use Vim Pane Splitting (Use TMUX Instead)
 1. Set Vi Mode in Shell (`set -o vi`)

+## Day 9: Basic System Network Administration

+1. Use Secure Shell for Remote Access and File Transfer
+   1. Use `ssh` to Make Secure Remote Connections
+   1. Use `scp` to Copy Remote Files Securely
+   1. Use `sftp` When You *Must* Use FTP

 ## Day 10: Manage Screen and State with Screen and TMUX